 Neurons tend to deteriorate or degenerate over time.
 Neurodegeneration is the progressive loss of structure and function as well as the death of neurons.
 The condition may progress to neurodegenerative disease.
 Many of them are associated with aging, genetics, and lifestyle choices.
-Some have no cures but can be managed to ease symptoms.
-Examples of neurodegenerative diseases are Alzheimer’s disease, Parkinson’s disease, Huntington’s disease, Amyotrophic lateral sclerosis, multiple sclerosis, and Batten disease.
+Some have no cures but they can be managed to ease symptoms.
+Physical therapy may help in identifying the type of exercise program that can be applied to help minimize the difficulties or limitations caused by physical deterioration.

 Alzheimer’s disease is a progressive neurodegenerative disease caused by the degeneration of the neurons.
-The individual with this disease may have several areas of brain affected.
+Affected person with this disease may have several areas of the brain affected.
 As such, the brain may progressively lose its cognitive function, such as memory and language.

 Parkinson’s disease is another progressive neurological disease involving the melanin-containing nerve cells in the brainstem.
-Individuals with this disease exhibit symptoms such as shuffling gait, stooped posture, resting tremor, speech impediments, movement difficulties and an eventual slowing of mental processes and dementia.
+Bradykinesia (slow movements) is one of the major symptoms.
+Also, individuals with this disease exhibit symptoms such as shuffling gait, stooped posture, resting tremors, speech impediments, movement difficulties, and an eventual slowing of mental processes and dementia.

 Huntington’s disease is a disease characterized by mental and physical deterioration leading to death.
 The individual with this disease initially lacks coordination and then eventually loses a steady gait, coordinated movement, and mental abilities.